WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 The only disadvantage I can think of is: No VPN support at all, unless you're making your own DNS.

+If you are hesitant of the WhySooooFurious Configuration Profile, open it up on a PC using iMazing or Apple Configurator!

 If you have any issues, requests or ideas please make an issue here on GitHub.

----

 ## Scarlet, Feather and other sideloaders
 The DNS is compatible with all services as long as they rely on enterprise certificates to install.